jeongHwarr/jeongHwarr/README.md

 ### 🔭 <b>Career</b>
 - Received the B.S. degrees, in Computer Science and Electrical Engineering from Handong Global University, Pohang, Korea, in 2017.
-- Received the M.S. degrees, in Electrical Engineering and Computer Science from Gwangju Institute of Science and Technology(GIST), Gwangju, Korea, in 2019.
+- Received the M.S. degrees, in Electrical Engineering and Computer Science from Gwangju Institute of Science and Technology (GIST), Gwangju, Korea, in 2019.
 - Joined the VIEWORKS, Anyang, Korea, as a Research Engineer, in 2020.

+### ⚡<b>Experience</b>
+- Internship, 1Day1Song, Seoul, Korea, as a Software Engineer (2016.01~2016.03).
+- Internship, Electronics and Telecommunications Research Institute (ETRI), as a Software Engineer(2017.06~2017.08).

  [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=jeonghwaYoo)](https://github.com/anuraghazra/github-readme-stats)
 <!--